heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-create-windows-app-installer-using-inno-setup.md

 - `uninsneveruninstall` - never remove the file during uninstallation
 - `deleteafterinstall` - delete file once the installation is completed/aborted

 For other available flags, you can refer to [Inno Setup documentation here](http://www.jrsoftware.org/ishelp/index.php?topic=filessection) for more details.
+It's too robust to explain everything here.

 ### Implement components-based installation in your installer

 ![Components-based installation](https://i.imgur.com/BeKgNvo.png)

 If you want to design your app installer using components-based installation, you may need to modify the script and add two extra sections called `[Types]` and `[Components]`.
-Check the example script below which taken from `Components.iss` file that located in `C:\Program Files (x86)\Inno Setup 5\Examples` folder.
+Check the provided example script below which taken from `Components.iss` file that located in `C:\Program Files (x86)\Inno Setup 5\Examples` folder.

 {% raw %}
 ```